Pacific Leaders B.C. loan forgiveness

 - Crown corporations (for example, Community Living BC, BC Hydro)

 - Other municipal or federal governments (for example, police)

-- During the time you are enrolled in the Pacific Leaders Loan Forgiveness program, the National Student Loan Service Centre will communicate to you what you owe on your Canada and B.C. loans
+- During the time you're enrolled in the Pacific Leaders Loan Forgiveness program, the National Student Loan Service Centre (NSLSC) will communicate to you what you owe on your Canada and B.C. loans

-- You must complete the 12 months of employment as a regular employee to receive any loan forgiveness as well as the "interest-free" subsidy
+- You must complete 12 full months of employment as a regular employee to receive any loan forgiveness for that year

 Loan forgiveness is not a taxable benefit.

-The Pacific Leaders Loan Forgiveness program is a different program than federal or provincial programs offering loan forgiveness to doctors and nurses who practise in remote and rural areas of the province.
+The Pacific Leaders Loan Forgiveness Program is a different program than federal or provincial programs offering loan forgiveness to doctors and nurses who practice in remote and rural areas of the province.

 If your B.C. portion is not up to date, you'll need to bring your loan into good standing and email StudentAidBC with a clearance letter from the federal government case management unit of the National Student Loans Service Centre (NSLSC) proving you're no longer in default, to be eligible for Pacific Leaders Loan Forgiveness.